tkuriyama/uke-strings/README.md

 # uke-strings

-A tool for visualizing and comparing ukulele string gauges and tensions.
+A tool for visualizing and comparing ukulele string gauges and tensions across different brands, materials, etc. Current scope is limited to standard, four-string string sets.

 See the [**live tool here**](https://tarokuriyama.com/ukestrings)